Selling plans

 Trial subscriptions enable customers to test a product or service for a specified period at no cost.
 They are not charged during this time, giving them a risk-free way to experience the offering before committing.
 Once the trial period ends, the subscription automatically converts into a paid plan, and the customer is charged based on the regular billing cycle you’ve defined, such as 7 days, 15 days or monthly.
 Examples of trial subscriptions include Skincare: 7-day free trial of a daSome readersPrepaid subscriptions

 Prepaid subscriptions enable customers to pay upfront for multiple orders and receive their products on scheduled dates according to the delivery frequency set in the subscription plan.
-Contents of the article Benefits of offering prepaid subscriptions Key features and improvementsSome readersRazor and blade model
+Contents of the article Benefits of offering prepaid subscriptions Key features and improvementsSome readersMemberships

 This guide is intended for store owners/developers who are interested in implementing membership on their storefronts using Loop Subscriptions.
 We highly recommend requesting a developer’s support to implement this on your storefront.
 Contents of the article What is a Membership Subscription Implementing Memberships with Loop Help section?
 What is a Membership SubscriptiFew readers